Explorer-Space/Flask_App/readme.md

+ # Docker Flask Application .
-# This is a repository for our new Flask app .
+ - This application is written in python .
+ - It shall be deployed on K8s .